Bourke's parrot: Breeding

 During the nesting season, males are highly territorial, chasing away any potential intruders or threats.
-Breeding season for the Bourke's parrot usually occurs between the months of August and October, but can also draw out into December, depending on the season and availability of resources.
+Breeding season for Bourke's parrot usually occurs between the months of August and October, but can also draw out into December, depending on the season and availability of resources.

 Bourke's parrots are monogamous, staying with a single partner.
 Their nests tend to be situated from 1 metre to 3 metres above ground level in hollow limbs of the mulga tree or other acacia species.
 Eggs are generally laid on a bed of decayed wood at the bottom of the tree hollow.
-The Bourke's parrot has a clutch of 3 to 6 eggs, which are incubated by the female for 18–19 days.
+Bourke's parrot has a clutch of 3 to 6 eggs, which are incubated by the female for 18–19 days.
 During this period, she is fed by the male parrot, only leaving the nest to find water or to defecate.

 Once the chicks hatch, both parents feed their young.
 Offspring begin fledging at about 4 weeks of age, becoming fully independent around 8 to 10 days later.

 Diet

 Bourke's parrots forage on the ground and in bushes for grasses and seeds, most active feeding at dusk and dawn.
-Due to their diet the Bourke's parrot works as a known seed disperser.
+Due to their diet they work as a known seed disperser.

 Aviculture

-The Bourke's parrot is a relatively popular aviary bird.
+Bourke's parrot is a relatively popular aviary bird.
 It is particularly common among new bird owners, as it is known for its quiet and passive temperament.
 Due to their peaceful nature, Bourke's parrots may be kept in captivity with a number of other species including finches, doves and other small parakeets.
 Bourke's parrots rarely learn to talk.
 Unlike many other species of parrots, the Bourke's parrot does not climb and instead relies on hopping or flying to reach higher perches.
 This species typically lives for 10-15 years when kept in captivity, but some individuals do surpass this lifespan.

 There are few documented mutations found in captive Bourke's parrots; such as yellow, Isabel, fallow and pink or rosa.
 The rosa mutation is particularly common in aviculture, lending to the popular name "Rosy Bourke".
 Additionally, while Bourke's parakeets lacking a color mutation can often be sexed visually, males and females with a color mutation cannot.

-There have been recorded instances of the Bourke's parrot producing hybrids with the scarlet-chested parrot (Neophema splendida).
+There have been recorded instances of Bourke's parrot producing hybrids with the scarlet-chested parrot (Neophema splendida).

 Threats

-The Bourke's parrot is not listed as threatened by the IUCN.
+Bourke's parrot is not listed as threatened by the IUCN.
 The main threat faced by this particular species is predation from red foxes (Vulpes vulpes) introduced from Europe and feral cats (Felis silvestris).
 Drought and clearing of watering holes can have significant impacts on the population.
 However, there have not been a noticeable decline in numbers; rather they are steadily increasing.
 This is likely due to the reasoning that their habitat is so far spread and they have little contact with predators compared to other parakeet species.